-Inflammatory bowel disease (IBD) is a chronic disease that is characterized by intermittent symptoms and remission.
-With IBD, the intestines become inflamed and may be seriously damaged.
+Gastrointestinal disorders are characterized by intermittent symptoms and remission.
+The intestines can become inflamed and may be seriously damaged.
 Treatments vary based on the severity of symptoms and range from medication to bowel removal.

-There are two types of inflammatory bowel disease that Accutane has been linked to: Crohn’s disease and ulcerative colitis.
-IBD affects the colon and small intestine.
+There are two types of gastrointestinal disorders that Accutane has been linked to: Crohn’s disease and ulcerative colitis.

 |Crohn’s and ulcerative colitis manifest themselves differently and affect different parts of the intestinal tract.
 They share some symptoms:|